An agent is appointed to represent the Computing-Tabulating-Recording (CTR) Company (which is renamed IBM in 1924).

 The Brazilian agent establishes his own company to handle the distribution of products for the International Business Machines Corporation of Delaware.
 The first IBM alphabetical equipment arrives.

-By this date, IBM Brazil begins manufacturing punched cards.
+By IBM Brazil begins manufacturing punched cards.

 IBM introduces card verifiers.